And there was a beautiful view but nobody could see

-“Look at Me, Think of Me” is an interactive installation that uses a two-way mirror (Wehrmann, 2013) coupled to audio and brain-wave controlled lights to engage audiences in seeing the self vs. the other while talking and reflecting about themselves.
+“Look at Me, Think of Me” is an interactive installation game that uses a two-way mirror (Wehrmann, 2013) coupled to audio and brain-wave controlled lights to engage audiences in seeing the self vs. the other while talking and reflecting about themselves.
 It’s a model for how we validate ourselves in a chaotic world.

 We were indebted to an inspiring project by Moritz Wehrmann, whose two-way mirror setup for seeing the self and the other called Alter Ego provided a technology we then used to make interactive.
-We added our interactivity using voice and EEG.
+We added our interactivity using voice and EEG, making it into a biometric game.
 A two-way acrylic sheet mirror was obtained at Canal Plastics.
 Lighting on either side of the mirror causes that side’s image to be visible from both sides.
 In order to allow tuning of lighting on either side, we constructed a wooden frame around the mirror that has adjustable flaps on both side, and mounted a rectangular LED diffuser obatined from Canal Lighting and Parts on either side.
 Adafruit Neopixels were cut down to half meter strips, mounted, and soldered to wire to an Arduino Uno.
 Microphones were hooked up as here and passes volume to a controller in Unity or Open Frameworks through Serial port.
 A language is constructed to turn on/off lights on either side via Serial (see .ino file).